-When booking please choose your start date and time from the options listed below.
-By selecting your start date and time you are agreeing to attend the consecutive classes that follow from your start date, at the same time until the end of your 6 week course.
+When booking, please select your preferred start date and time from the options below.
+By doing so, you’re committing to attend the weekly classes that follow at the same time for the full 6-week course.

 £360

-This course runs once a week for two and a half hours over a 6-week period, giving you the time and space to build your skills and confidence on the pottery wheel.
+Running once a week for two and a half hours over 6 weeks, the course gives you the time and continuity needed to develop your technique on the wheel.

-You’ll learn the foundations of wheel-throwing, including centring clay, pulling up walls, shaping forms, and finishing techniques.
-As the course progresses, you'll also explore trimming and glazing, with the opportunity to create your own functional pieces such as bowls, mugs, or small vases.
+For beginners you’ll learn the foundations of wheel-throwing, including preparing clay, centring, pulling up walls, shaping forms, and finishing techniques.
+As the course progresses, you’ll also explore trimming and glazing, creating functional pieces such as bowls, mugs, and small vases.
+More experienced students will be encouraged to refine consistency and explore more advanced forms.

-Please read the Terms and Conditions in the Classes drop down menu, you will be asked to agree when you make your booking.
+Please read the Terms and Conditions in the Classes drop-down menu before booking, as you will be asked to agree to them at checkout.

 -